agateblue/django-dynamic-preferences/docs/quickstart.rst

     # URL to a page that display a form to edit all global preferences
     url = reverse("dynamic_preferences.global")

-    # URL to a page that display a form to edit global preferences listed in section 'auth'
+    # URL to a page that display a form to edit global preferences of the general section
-    url = reverse("dynamic_preferences.global.section", kwargs={'section': 'auth'})
+    url = reverse("dynamic_preferences.global.section", kwargs={'section': 'general'})

     # URL to a page that display a form to edit all preferences of the user making the request
     url = reverse("dynamic_preferences.user")

-    # URL to a page that display a form to edit preferences listed under section 'misc' of the user making the request
+    # URL to a page that display a form to edit preferences listed under section 'discussion' of the user making the request
-    url = reverse("dynamic_preferences.user.section", kwargs={'section': 'misc'})
+    url = reverse("dynamic_preferences.user.section", kwargs={'section': 'discussion'})

 Keep registries in sync with you database
 *****************************************

-If you add or remove preferences from your `dynamic_preferences_registry.py`, you may encounter `KeyError` exceptions when you try to display preferences related forms or admin pages.
-This happens because you have preferences instances in your database that does not correspond to any registered preference object in your registries.
+Dynamic preferences does not create default global preferences in database.

-To solve this, you can run ``python manage.py checkpreferences`` inside your project.
-This command will check every preference in database, and remove/create needed ones.
-Please note this can take some time if you have many users.
+In case of per-instance preferences (such as user preferences), each time a model instance with registered preferences is created, it will get default preferences.
+However, if you declare another preference, already created instances will miss the new preference.

-A few settings
+The ``checkpreferences`` command to deal with that.
+It will:

-**************
+- Delete useless preferences from your database

-Dynamic-preferences has a few settings you can modify in your `settings.py`.
+- Create missing global and per instance preferences

-- :py:const:`CREATE_DEFAULT_PREFERENCES_FOR_NEW_USERS` : will create default preferences objects in database each time a new user is added (default is True).
-At the moment, this setting will only work with :py:class:`django.contrib.auth.models.User`.
+Run it with ``python manage.py checkpreferences``.